garden-io/garden/docs/reference/commands.md

-    garden deploy --watch              # watch for changes to code garden deploy --dev=my-service     # deploys all services, with dev mode enabled for my-service garden deploy --dev                # deploys all compatible services with dev mode enabled garden deploy --env stage          # deploy your services to an environment called stage garden deploy --skip service-b     # deploy all services except service-b
+    garden deploy --watch              # watch for changes to code garden deploy --dev=my-service     # deploys all services, with dev mode enabled for my-service garden deploy --dev                # deploys all compatible services with dev mode enabled garden deploy --local=my-service   # deploys all services, with local mode enabled for my-service garden deploy --local              # deploys all compatible services with local mode enabled garden deploy --env stage          # deploy your services to an environment called stage garden deploy --skip service-b     # deploy all services except service-b